10 Habits That Will Help You Become The Healthiest, Slimmest Version Of You

 4. Drink green tea.

-It's thermogenic, contains antioxidants, and is an all around miracle beverage as far as I’m concerned.
-Drink it in the mornings instead of coffee, which jacks your blood sugar and can leave you with a crash accompanied by wicked sugar cravings in the afternoon.
+It's thermogenic, contains antioxidants, and it tastes good, Drink it in the mornings instead of sugar-filled coffee drinks, which can leave you with a crash.
 Green tea gives you a pleasant boost and may reduce cravings.
-Have a cup after lunch to ward off the dreaded 3pm crash.
+Have a cup after lunch to ward off the dreaded 3 p.m. slump.

 5. Drink more filtered water.

-It flushes toxins and helps regulate metabolism.
-We sometimes confuse thirst for hunger, so if you’re feeling hungry when you shouldn’t be, drink a glass of water.
+Hydration is important for facilitating countless body functions, including the body’s natural detoxification process via the liver and kidneys.
+We sometimes confuse thirst for hunger, so if you’re feeling hungry quickly after eating a meal, drink a glass of water and then see how you feel twenty or thirty minutes later.
 Add cucumber slices and lemon wedges to spice it up.

 6. Do some burst training and yoga.